karkman/MMB-114_Genomics/Exercises/05-Genome-annotation.md

 sinteractive -A project_2006616 -m 10000 -c 4
 ```

-Bakta is not found (yet) from Puhti, so I have installed it under the `Envs` folder on the course project folder.
+Bakta is not found from Puhti, but it has been installed under the `Envs` folder on the course project folder (as many other tools used so far).
 It also needs its own database files and that they can be found from the `DB` folder.
 We can also add some additional data about the strain to guide the annotation.
 So before running the annotation, we need to fill in some data or leave some options out.